Riddos/Get-fit-fast/README.md

 # Get-fit-fast

-Work in progress i moved on for.
+Work in progress i moved on from.

-Things to add
+Things to add to complete.

 Proper links
-working form
+Working form
-animations
+Animations
-link checkpoints
+Link checkpoints